 Creating a Financial POA in Texas

-Creating a Financial POA in Texas involves several steps, focusing on compliance with state laws and selecting a trustworthy agent.
+Creating a Financial POA in Texas involves several steps, including complying with state laws and selecting a trustworthy agent.
 Understanding these elements ensures the document serves its intended purpose.

 Legal Requirements

-In Texas, a Financial POA must satisfy specific legal prerequisites to be valid.
+In Texas, a Financial POA and an online notary must satisfy specific legal prerequisites to be valid.
 The principal, the person granting authority, must be an adult of sound mind.
-Although notarization isn’t required by law, it’s strongly recommended to authenticate the document and prevent future disputes.
+Although notarization isn’t required by law, it’s strongly recommended that the document be authenticated to prevent future disputes.
 The POA must clearly detail the powers granted to the agent, ensuring these align with the Texas Estates Code.
-It’s crucial to define whether the POA is durable, remaining effective if the principal becomes incapacitated, or non-durable, which terminates upon incapacitation.
+It’s crucial to define whether the POA is durable and effective if the principal becomes incapacitated or non-durable, which terminates upon incapacitation.

 Choosing an Agent